MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/keyvaluepairofstringstring.md

 ms.topic: article
 author: Matt-UX
 ms.author: matrob
-description: The list of key and value strings for forward compatibility to avoid otherwise breaking changes when new elements are added in the current API version.
+description: The list of key and value strings to avoid otherwise breaking changes in the current Campaign Management API version.
 ---
 # KeyValuePairOfstringstring Data Object - Campaign Management
-The list of key and value strings for forward compatibility to avoid otherwise breaking changes when new elements are added in the current API version.
+The list of key and value strings to avoid otherwise breaking changes in the current Campaign Management API version.

 ## Syntax
 ```xml